Takeaways

 Whether you are trying to buy or sell your first home, real estate transactions can become complicated quickly.
 Having a trusted advisor in your corner to walk you step-by-step through the transaction can help you avoid financial blind spots.

-Buying a home for the first time can be intimidating for buyers, whether you are trying to buy a house, condominium, or townhome.
+Buying your first home can be intimidating for buyers, whether you are trying to buy a house, condominium, or townhome.
 Handling this transaction yourself can feel paralyzing.
 There is a tremendous amount of detail to consider, such as getting a home inspection, saving for your down payment, purchasing the appropriate home insurance, getting a mortgage, and even negotiating the price of the house.

 3. Getting Married